curiouschip/learn/content/docs/getting-started/PipTouch/_index.md

 {{< figure src="captouch.png" >}}

-The capacitive touch panel connects to Pip via the USB connector and allows you to connect the world to Pip.
+PipTouch connects to Pip via the USB connector and allows you to connect the world to Pip.
 You can touch the capacitive touch pads directly with your fingers, but it's more fun to connect the pads to other conducting objects using the included leads.

 ---